Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Introduction

 \section{Introduction}

-Merton’s portfolio optimization problem \citep{merton1971optimum} is a cornerstone of mathematical finance, aiming to specify optimal investment and consumption decisions in a continuous-time market.
-Classical treatments \citep[e.g.,][]{karatzas1998methods,yong1999stochastic,pham2009continuous} exploit the problem’s analytical tractability to derive closed-form solutions under specific assumptions, such as constant coefficients or complete markets.
+Merton's portfolio optimization problem \citep{merton1971optimum} is a cornerstone of mathematical finance, aiming to specify optimal investment and consumption decisions in a continuous-time market.
+Classical treatments \citep[e.g.,][]{karatzas1998methods,yong2012stochastic,pham2009continuous} exploit the problem's analytical tractability to derive closed-form solutions under specific assumptions, such as constant coefficients or complete markets.
 In real-world settings, however, these idealized conditions are often not met, prompting practitioners to rely on data-driven methods that do not assume closed-form solutions.
-By parameterizing the policy \(\bigl(\pi_\theta, C_\phi\bigr)\) with neural networks and defining a suitable objective \(J(\theta,\phi)\), one can use gradient-based learning (e.g., stochastic gradient descent) to iteratively improve the policy.
+By parameterizing the policy (both investment and consumption) with neural networks and defining a suitable objective, one can use gradient-based learning (e.g., stochastic gradient descent) to iteratively improve the policy.
 Such deep-learning-based approaches have shown promise for high-dimensional state spaces, path dependence, and market frictions \citep{han2016deep,han2018solving,beck2019machine,buehler2019deep,becker2019deep,zhang2019deep,reppen2023deep_df,reppen2023deep_mf}.

-Despite these advances, a purely empirical or “black-box” gradient approach may overlook the continuous-time optimal control perspective.
-Without classical stochastic control principles as guidance, there is no clear guarantee that iterative updates will converge to a Pontryagin-aligned policy—that is, one satisfying the adjoint-based optimality conditions in continuous time.
+Despite these advances, a purely empirical or black-box gradient approach may overlook the continuous-time optimal control perspective.
+Without classical stochastic control principles as guidance, there is no clear guarantee that iterative updates will converge to a Pontryagin-aligned policy, that is, one satisfying the adjoint-based optimality conditions in continuous time.
 Recent studies \citep[e.g.,][]{reppen2023deep_df,reppen2023deep_mf} highlight this tension: while purely data-driven methods can achieve high performance in practice, they may not incorporate the deeper theoretical underpinnings of optimal control.
-Other works, such as \citet{dai2023learning}, adopt model-free reinforcement learning, which requires extensive exploration and often omits consumption to focus on investment alone.
+Other works, such as \citet{dai2023learning}, adopt model-free reinforcement learning (RL), which requires extensive exploration and often omits consumption to focus on investment alone.